femtearenan/fcc-choropleth/README.md

-# React Redux Skeleton
+# React Redux Choropleth
-This is a skeleton project for building React Redux applications.
-It uses Redux Thunk middleware for asyncronous actions.
+This is a React Redux application for presenting a choropleth.
+This is a project for freeCodeCamp.

 ## Starting up
 After cloning this repo you should run `npm install`to install all the dependencies.